Los Angeles County Sheriff's Department: Misconduct

 In October 1969, LASD deputies bungled a drug raid in Whittier along with officers from the California State Bureau of Narcotics and one officer from nearby Vernon.
 The team went to the wrong address.
 In the confusion, the Vernon officer, Detective Sergeant Frank Sweeny, fired his rifle.
 The bullet went through the floor of the apartment and killed Heyden Dyer who lived downstairs.

 On February 11, 1989, deputy sheriffs in riot gear invaded the family home of GLOW professional wrestler Emily Dole, also known professionally as Mt.
 Fiji, in Cerritos, California during a bridal shower for Dole's sister, Melinda.
 Much like the Rodney King incident two years later, the event was videotaped by a neighbor, Doug Botts, showing the sheriffs beating the family.
 Despite her imposing physique, Dole remained in a passive stance with her arms folded in the middle of the street, where the video showed her being beaten to the ground with police batons and flashlights.
 All 34 members of the party, all Samoan, were beaten and arrested.
 The Samoan-American community was angered, contending the incident was racist in nature.
 The family sued the Sheriff's Department and won a $23 million settlement.

 In 2006, an investigation into corruption at the department collapsed due to "the intimidation tactics of the LASD".
 A summary of the allegations claimed that captains in the department were ordered to collect $10,000 from each towing contractor doing business with the department.
 The payments were used as contributions to political causes favored by the sheriff.

 In December 2009, the L.A.
 Times reported that L.A.
 County Auditor-Controller Wendy L. Watanabe's office found 348 deputies worked more than 900 hours of overtime between March 2007 and February 2008.
 This would equal an extra six months of full-time work.
 The audit found that over the last five years, the department had exceeded its overtime budget by an average of 104 percent for each year.

-In September 2009, Mitrice Richardson was observed in a Malibu, California restaurant experiencing an apparent mental health crisis.
+In September 2009, Mitrice Richardson was observed in a Malibu, California, restaurant experiencing an apparent mental health crisis.
 She made statements regarding being from Mars and avenging the death of Michael Jackson, and was unable to pay her restaurant bill.
-Out of concern for her mental health, restaurant staff called the sheriffs, who arrested her.
-She was subsequently released by sheriffs at 12:38am, with no means to access her car, phone, money or any means of caring for herself.
-Her naked skeletal remains were discovered approximately eleven months after her disappearance.
+Out of concern for her mental health, restaurant staff called sheriff's deputies, who arrested her.
+She was subsequently released by deputies at 12:38 a.m., with no means of accessing her car, phone, money, or any means of caring for herself.
+Her naked skeletal remains were discovered approximately 11 months after her disappearance.
 The county settled with the family for $900,000.